 H2.1: Within waves, larger rank differences incur smaller decision times during forced-choice

 H2.2: Within waves, agreement with Likert-items is positively associated with scores on the forced choice questionnaire.

+H2.2.a) Likert items will be positively associated with preferences when correlating Likert-items with the number of wins/item ranks of core items.

+H2.2.b) Within core-items, Likert items are positively associated with preferences in a Bradley-Terry model, individually predicting the relationship between agreement on a given item and the ability/preference for that item.

+H2.2.c) The difference in Likert-item agreement of any two items is associated with the rank difference of those items.

 H3: There will be meaningful variation in participants’ preference profiles.